VT Halter Marine: Safety

-While working on an $87 million contract with the United States Navy to build a 350-foot ship in 2009, unsafe working conditions led to an explosion that killed two employees and injured five others.
+While working on an $87 million contract with the United States Navy to build the 350-foot survey vessel USNS Maury, renamed Marie Tharp in 2016, in 2009, unsafe working conditions led to an explosion that killed two employees and injured five others.
 The company was fined $1.32 million by the United States Department of Labor for 17 willful and 11 serious violations, including willfully exposing workers to toxic fumes in a confined space.
 According to Secretary of Labor Hilda L. Solis, the explosion "was a horrific and preventable situation.
-[VT Halter Marine] was aware of the hazards and knowingly and willfully sent workers into a confined space with an explosive and toxic atmosphere."
+VT Halter Marine was aware of the hazards and knowingly and willfully sent workers into a confined space with an explosive and toxic atmosphere."